Submissions for Issue 4 are now open and will close on 17 April at 11:59pm.

 1. Poetry or Prose

-- Submissions of one prose work or up to three poems incorporating English and any number of other languages are welcome as Word or RTF files.
+- Submit your work as Word or RTF files.
 Do not paste your work directly into your email to us.
 If your piece requires specific formatting and you wish to preserve its appearance, please submit a PDF in addition to the editable file for our reference.

 - All submissions must be your own original work and previously unpublished.